soundasleep/railswiki/README.md

 # Railswiki
-Short description and motivation.
+A wiki engine in Rails 5.

 ## Usage
-How to use my plugin.
+TODO How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: